LaylaD4/LaylahDePaull_T3A2-B/src/frontend/README.md

 ## Client Testing – Live Production Site

 This project was tested by the client, Leanne from Leanne’s Collection (the seller).
-The site was deployed to Netlify and shared with her using the live production link.
-I asked Leanne to do some live testing, and she shared her feedback and screenshots with me by email after trying out the site.
+The site was deployed to Netlify and shared with her via the live production link.
+I asked Leanne to complete some live testing, and she provided feedback and mobile screenshots by email after exploring the site.

 ### Screenshot of email communication to the client
 ![Email To Client](./docs/email-to-client.png)